 Under the Canadian Constitution, the provinces have the authority to create municipalities and to delegate to them certain law-making powers.
 Laws which municipalities are permitted to pass are called bylaws.

-The City of Medicine Hat Bylaws are extensive and thorough documents that are available to all for reference.
-If there is a bylaw that you cannot find, please contact the City Clerk Department for additional information.
+The City of Medicine Hat Bylaws is extensive and thorough documents that are available to all for reference.
+If there is a particular bylaw that you cannot find, please contact the City Clerk Department for additional information.
 To view City of Medicine Hat Bylaws below:

 To report a complaint contact Bylaw Enforcement - 403.529.8481 or for bylaw inquiries - 403.529.8447.